Amatofrancesco99/Gas_consumption-prediction/README.md

 # Model Identification and Data Analysis - PROJECT

-The topic of this project is: "Time series forecasting, using model identification theory".
+The topic of this project is: "Long-Term Time-Series forecasting, using model identification theory".

 To identify the best model that represent our time series function (gas consumption in Italy, during two different years) we've used: polynomial regression, neural networks and finally Fourier.